 She is continually inspired by the strong community that has been built in San Lucas.
 The values of the Mission are apparent in all of the locally led programs.

 Shelby is originally from Iowa City, but currently lives in Spirit Lake, Iowa.
-When Shelby is not working she enjoys drinking coffee and adventuring with her husband (Brad) and 4 month old son Alvin.
+When Shelby is not working she enjoys drinking coffee and adventuring with her husband (Brad) and two young kids.
 You can often find them on their family farm in Southern Minnesota or enjoying the lake.

 Director of Coffee